-Main Plant Vent -- mixed mode release Turbine Building - mixed mode release Radwaste Building -- ground level release
+Main Plant Vent -- mixed mode release Turbine Building - mixed mode release Radwaste Building -- ground level release estimated total error associated with the measurements of radioactivity in the gaseous effluents.

-The gaseous source terms from each release point are listed in Tables 3-1, 3-2, and 3-3.
+The gaseous source terms from each release point are in Tables 3-1, 3-2, and 3-3.
 The activation gas argon-41 is included in these tables under fission gases to allow a match with the fission and activation gas totals of Table 3-4.
-Table 3-4 provides a summation of the total activity released, the average release rate, gross alpha radioactivity, and the estimated total error associated with the measurements of radioactivity in the gaseous effluents.
+Table 3-4 provides a sum of the total activity released, the average release rate, gross alpha radioactivity, and the